rachellimaa/ChessMRTKUnreal/README.md

-# SampleProjectUnrealMRTK
+# Board and Kings of Chess using MRTK for Unreal

-One simple project in Unreal with MRTK Toolkit
+A project with basic interactions from MRTK for Unreal